RetroDECK/ES-DE/USERGUIDE-DEV.md

 ### Sound settings

-General sound settings.
+Various sound settings.

 **System volume** _(Linux and Windows only)_

 As the name implies, this sets the overall system volume and not the volume specifically for ES-DE.
-Note that the volume change is applied only after leaving the sound settings menu.
+The volume change is applied when leaving the sound settings menu and not immediately when moving the slider.

 **Navigation sounds volume**